Anita Harris: Recording artist

-In 1966, she moved to CBS Records where her debut release was also her debut album: Somebody's in My Orchard.
+In 1966, she moved to CBS Records, where her debut release was also her debut album, Somebody's in My Orchard.
 Her chart breakthrough came in the summer of 1967 with the single "Just Loving You", a Tom Springfield composition which singer Dusty Springfield had suggested her brother give to Harris after the two women had performed on the same episode of Top of the Pops.

 Recorded at Olympic Studios in a session produced by Margolis and featuring harmonica virtuoso Harry Pitch, "Just Loving You" had been released in January 1967 but did not reach the UK Top 50 until 29 June 1967.
-Even after peaking at No. 6 on 26 August 1967 "Just Loving You" remained in the UK Top 40 until the end of the year, and was reported to have accumulated UK sales of 625,000 in six months.
-Besides charting at No. 18 in Ireland, "Just Loving You" was a Top Ten hit in South Africa where sales reached 200,000 copies.
-The disc was released in September 1967 in the United States where it rose to No. 20 on the "Easy Listening" chart in Billboard and approached the mainstream Pop "Hot 100" chart.
+Even after peaking at No. 6 on 26 August 1967, "Just Loving You" remained in the UK Top 40 until the end of the year, and was reported to have accumulated UK sales of 625,000 in six months, Besides charting at No. 18 in Ireland, "Just Loving You" was a Top Ten hit in South Africa, where sales reached 200,000 copies.
+The disc was released in September 1967 in the United States, where it rose to No. 20 on the "Easy Listening" chart in Billboard and approached the mainstream Pop "Hot 100" chart.
 It rose no higher than No. 120 on the "Bubbling Under" chart.
-In January 1968 Harris made her only appearance on the UK album chart when her Just Loving You album reached No. 29.
+In January 1968, Harris made her only appearance on the UK album chart when her Just Loving You album reached No. 29.

 The sustained interest in "Just Loving You" predicated a mild chart impact for her follow-up single "The Playground", released in September 1967.
 This reached its chart peak of No. 46 by 28 October 1967, the same week "Just Loving You" (which had dropped out of the Top 20 at No. 21) returned to the Top 20 for three more weeks.
-However she did score a substantial hit with her 5 January 1968 release, a remake of the standard "Anniversary Waltz", which spent eight weeks in the UK Top 40, peaking at No. 21.
+However, she did score a substantial hit with her 5 January 1968 release, a remake of the standard "Anniversary Waltz", which spent eight weeks in the UK Top 40, peaking at No. 21.

 After just missing the UK Top 50 with the single "We're Going on a Tuppenny Bus Ride" (released 17 May 1968), she made her final chart appearance with her rendition of "Dream a Little Dream of Me".
 Released on 26 July 1968, her single version peaked in the UK Top 50 at No. 33, whilst the Mama Cass Elliot version peaked at No. 11.

 A third album, Cuddly Toy, was released in 1969.

-In 2012 she recorded a jazz swing version as a streaming-only single of "Fairytale of New York" with Ray Dorset, the duet being credited to Mungo Jerry and Anita Harris.
+In 2012, she recorded a jazz swing version of "Fairytale of New York" with Ray Dorset, the duet being credited to Mungo Jerry and Anita Harris.
+It was released as a streaming-only single.